 Parkour and Freerunning are not typical Dutch activities, but these cool sports are practiced by many Dutch youngsters and adults.

 The first thing I think of when I see somebody practice Parkour or Freerunning is “Monkey Cage” or as we say in Dutch “Apenkooi”, a super funny primary school gym class.
-The game Monkey Cage is a form of playing tag where you are not allowed to touch the ground while you have to move over all kinds of gym equipment and other objects.
+The game Monkey Cage is a form of playing tag where you are not allowed to touch the ground you have to move over all kinds of gym equipment and other objects.
 The Monkey Cage game is great fun and a tough workout where time flies by.
-The first time I saw a group of youngsters practicing Freerunning was by the stairs at the riverside near the Eiffel tower and I found them more than fantastic, so since these days, I am a huge fan of Parkour and Freerunning.
+The first time I saw a group of youngsters practicing Freerunning was by the stairs at the riverside near the Eiffel Tower and I found them more than fantastic, so these days, I am a huge fan of Parkour and Freerunning.
 Parkour and Freerunning are of course unprecedented exciting antics that could be seen as an extra advanced version of Monkey Cage, couldn’t they?

 Parkour, also called Le Parkour or PK, originated in France.
 Competitors try to complete obstacles as quickly and smoothly as possible.
 Parkour can be practiced almost anywhere and often provides an unexpectedly spectacular moment for spectators.
 Parkour mainly takes place in the open air and preferably in cities, but you will also encounter Parkour practitioners in smaller towns and villages.
 The participants try to pass certain obstacles as smoothly as possible.
 These obstacles often consist of objects in the public space such as walls, benches, and fences.